Skip to main content

 t1i.2xlarge832

-t1i instances may take several minutes to transition to Running after initial creation.
+t1i instance types may take several minutes to tens of minutes to transition to the Running state after initial creation.

 Node lifecycle and status values